letanure/interview-training/docs/03-css-styling/implementation.md

-# CSS/Styling Solution
+# CSS Styling Implementation

-## Introduction
+## Overview

-This document is part of the **Project Setup Essentials** series, focusing on CSS and styling solutions for modern React applications.
-Rather than choosing a single approach, we analyze multiple solutions and implement several for demonstration and practice purposes.
+This guide describes how we evaluated and implemented multiple CSS styling solutions for comparison and learning purposes.
+Rather than choosing a single approach, we implemented several solutions to demonstrate different patterns and trade-offs.

 ## Problem Statement